StarRocks/starrocks/docs/en/administration/Query_planning.md

 ### User-defined variable hint

-You can use a `SET_USER_VARIABLE` hint to set one or more [user-defined variables](../reference/user_defined_variables.md) in SELECT statements, or in the INSERT INTO SELECT clause.
+You can use a `SET_USER_VARIABLE` hint to set one or more [user-defined variables](../reference/user_defined_variables.md) in SELECT statements, or in the SELECT clauses within the INSERT statements.

 If a query references the result of a scalar subquery or scalar expression, you can use the `SET_USER_VARIABLE` hint to set that subquery or expression as a user-defined variable and then run the query.
 This not only avoids duplicate computation, but also eliminates the influence on the entire session because the `SET_USER_VARIABLE` hint takes effect at the statement level, unlike [the normal usage of user-defined variables](../reference/user_defined_variables.md) that takes effect at the session level.